Member Organizations

 International Standards on Auditing

-Under the Law on Independent Audit, the Ministry of Finance (MoF) is responsible for setting auditing standards in Laos.
-The MoF adopts the International Standard on Auditing as issued by the IAASB in English and are effective for all mandatory audits.
+Under the Law on Independent Audit No. 51/NA dated 22 July 2014, the Ministry of Finance (MoF) is responsible for establishing auditing standards in the Lao People’s Democratic Republic.
+The MoF adopts International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board in English for all mandatory audits.
+This wording indicates direct adoption of ISA as issued and supports the application of the standards in effect at the time of the assessment.

 Current Status: Adopted